oaimli/oaimli.github.io/index.md

 #### Brief Bio

 I'm currently a PhD student at School of Computer Science and Information Systems, The University of Melbourne ([UoM](https://www.unimelb.edu.au/)), where I got enrolment at the end of 2020.
-Previously, I studied at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)) and got a Mater's degree in July 2020 from University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).
-Prior to ISCAS, I obtained my Bachelor's degree in Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017.
-Please refer to the short [CV](https://oaimli.github.io/files/CV_MiaoLi.pdf) about more information.
+Previously, I studied at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)) and got the Mater's degree in July 2020 from University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).
+Prior to studying at ISCAS, I obtained my Bachelor's degree in Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017.

 #### Research Interests

 My research interests fall in developing machine learning models for natural language processing and text mining.
-The current research has been focusing on knowledge representation learning, and knowledge-aware natural language processing.
+The current research has been focusing on knowledge representation and reasoning, and integrating them into natural language processing.

 #### Selected Publications